 Traders need access to the right football stats, presented in the best way for quick and easy research.

-When I first started trading, I tried lots of stats sites.
+When I first started trading football, I tried lots of stats sites.
 However, I quickly found that they didn't have all the stats I needed and they were plastered with annoying bookie ads.

 It was frustrating, but made sense.
 After all, those sites are built by marketing people rather than traders so they have no idea what they're doing.